8 Things Your Cruise Ship Won't Tell You About Shore Excursions

 Along with limiting the number of spots available, cruise lines and tour operators also collaborate on the departure times that are offered.
 This means that one ship might offer the Glacier Point Wilderness Safari only at 7:30 am, while another offers it only at 10 am.

 If you want to go at a different time, you're out of luck, right?
 Wrong.
-Again, check with smaller tour agencies or the tour company itself to see if there is still space on other departures.
+Again, check with smaller tour agencies to see if there is still space on other departures.
 This is often the case for everything except the most popular tours (which includes Glacier Point - sorry!).

 To book or not to book

-Hopefully, these tips will help you to "think outside the boat" when booking your shore excursions in Skagway or other cruise ship ports.
+Hopefully, these tips will help you to "think outside the boat" when booking your Alaska cruise excursions.
 Whether you book with your cruise line or with an independent agency like us, it's good to know that there are some things you just shouldn't worry about, like missing your boat.

 Alaska Cruise Travel Tips